Pretius/Pretius-APEX-Context-Menu/README.md

 # Pretius APEX Context Menu

-Pretius APEX Context Menu is dynamic action plugin implementing APEX popup menu based on defined list.
-The plugin can be attached to any HTML element and respects authorisation scheme rules.
-The plugin allows to extend existing entries and to add dynamically new entries.
+Pretius APEX Context Menu is dynamic action plugin implementing APEX popup menu based on defined APEX list.
+The plugin can be attached to any HTML element and renders entries according to authorisation scheme result.
+Menu entries can be extended by overriding behaviour, dynamically adding submenu and by adding new entries.

 ## Preview